Ask the Commish.Com

 What does that mean?

 Make sure you look closely at the scoring rules in your league.
-If it is PPR then players like Kupp and Adams are even more valuable.
+If it is PPR then players like Jefferson and Adams are even more valuable.
 I am talking valuable enough to draft in the first round as opposed to waiting until the 2nd.
 Even a receiver like T. Hill is worth picking no later than early in the 2nd round in PPR formats.

 Targets